claclacla/Recipe-for-a-CQRS-ES-baked-with-Ruby-on-rails-Socket.io-and-Docker/README.md

     * In case of success it returns `202 Accepted` with an empty payload

 * GET /order
-    * Read the orders list directly from the `Read database` without any transformation
+    * Read the orders list directly from the `Presentation database` without any transformation

 * GET /order/<order id>
-    * Read the order detail directly from the `Read database` without any transformation
+    * Read the order detail directly from the `Presentation database` without any transformation

 ### **Web sockets**